Table of Contents

 c.
 Short diagonal compression strap

-A 'short compression strap is depicted attached to gray snap fitting (towards top) which allows BAG's contents to be further compressed so stuff does move around inside bag.
+A 'short compression strap and gray snap fitting (see above purple arrow) is attached to daypak which allows BAG's contents to be further compressed so stuff does move around inside bag.

 Again, another small Osprey quality feature.